cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich begrabe meinen Hund (in einem Loch).
 :::

 It is common that such diachronic developments lead to pairs of verbs that semantically are not related anymore [@next].
-In the extreme case, the original root of the preverbal verb does not exist (anymore) in contemporary German [@nnext].^[There are two verbs that are based on a prepositional root, namely *begegenen* 'to meet' from *gegen* 'against' and *erstatten* 'to reimburse' from *statt* 'instead'.
-These derivations are somewhat transparent, but they are still listed here as exceptional cases.]
+In the extreme case, the original root of the preverbal verb does not exist (anymore) in contemporary German [@nnext].

 ::: ex
 Preverbal verbs with existing roots (both verbal and non-verbal), but without transparent semantic relationship to this root